etorreborre/api-discovery/README.md

 After the crawler loaded the definition it tries to store it in the [storage](storage/) system.
 An adapted [Swagger UI](swagger-ui/) displays all API definitions which were stored in this storage system.

+Currently the `/.well-known/schema-discovery` endpoint and the endpoint provided by `schema_url` are requested with OAuth `uid` token by the crawler.
+By this services can secure their API definition if necessary or just ignore the `uid` token.

 ### Features